Harlequin: Physicality

 The primary aspect of Arlecchino was his physical agility.
 He was very nimble and performed the sort of acrobatics the audience expected to see.
 The character would never perform a simple action when the addition of a cartwheel, somersault, or flip would spice up the movement.

-Early characteristics of Arlecchino paint the character as a second zanni servant from northern Italy with the paradoxical attributes of a dimwitted fool and an intelligent trickster.
+Early characteristics of Arlecchino paint the character as a "second" Zanni servant from northern Italy with the paradoxical attributes of a dimwitted fool and an intelligent trickster.
 Arlecchino is sometimes referred to as putting on a show of stupidity in a metatheatrical attempt to create chaos within the play.
 Physically, Arlecchino is described as wearing a costume covered in irregular patches, a hat outfitted with either a rabbit or fox's tail, and a red and black mask.
 The mask itself is identified by carbuncles on the forehead, small eyes, a snub nose, hollow cheeks, and sometimes bushy brows with facial hair.
-Arlecchino is often depicted as having a wooden sword hanging from a leather belt on his person.
+Arlecchino is often depicted as having a wooden sword hanging from a leather belt on his person, and sometimes holding a marotte (fool's scepter).

 Aside from his acrobatics, Arlecchino is also known for having several specific traits such as: